 “Although a number of physical activities (volcanoes, fire, etc.) may release different pollutants in the environment, anthropogenic activities are the major cause of environmental air pollution.
 Hazardous chemicals can escape to the environment by accident, but a number of air pollutants are released from industrial facilities and other activities and may cause adverse effects on human health and the environment.
-By definition, an air pollutant is any substance which may harm humans, animals, vegetation or material.
+By definition, an air pollutant is any substance that may harm humans, animals, vegetation or material.
 As far as humans are concerned an air pollutant may cause or contribute to an increase in mortality or serious illness or may pose a present or potential hazard to human health.
 The determination of whether or not a substance poses a health risk to humans is based on clinical, epidemiological, and/or animal studies which demonstrate that exposure to a substance is associated with health effects.
-In the context of human health, ‘‘risk’’ is the probability that a noxious health effects may occur.”1
+In the context of human health, ‘risk’ is the probability that noxious health effects may occur.”1

 “Particulate air pollution is a mixture of solid particles and liquid droplets that vary in size, composition, and origin.
-Because only very small particles can be inhaled into the lungs, U.S. national health standards for the quality of ambient air are based on the mass concentration of “inhalable particles”, defined to include particles with an aerodynamic diameter of less than 10µm.
-Fine-particulate air pollution includes particles with aerodynamic diameter equal to or below 2.5µm.
-Whereas larger particles are derived chiefly from soil and other crystal materials, fine particles are derived primarily from the combustion of fossil fuels in transportation, manufacturing, and power generation.
+Because only very small particles can be inhaled into the lungs, U.S. national health standards for the quality of ambient air are based on the mass concentration of ‘inhalable particles’, defined to include particles with an aerodynamic diameter of less than 10µm.
+Fine-particulate air pollution includes particles with an aerodynamic diameter equal to or below 2.5µm.
+Whereas larger particles are derived chiefly from the soil and other crystal materials, fine particles are derived primarily from the combustion of fossil fuels in transportation, manufacturing, and power generation.
 Fine – particulate pollution typically contains a mixture of particles including soot, acid condensates, and sulfate and nitrate particles.
 Fine particles are thought to pose a particularly great risk to health because they are more likely to be toxic than larger particles and can be breathed more deeply into the lungs.”2

 How Air Pollution Affects the Respiratory System?

 “The size of particle pollutants is directly associated with the onset and progression of the lungs and heart diseases.
 Particles of smaller size reach the lower respiratory tract and thus have greater potential for causing the lungs and heart diseases.
 Moreover, numerous scientific data have demonstrated that fine particle pollutants cause premature death in people with heart and/or lung disease including cardiac dysrhythmias, nonfatal heart attacks, aggravated asthma, and decreased lung functions.
 Depending on the level of exposure, particulate pollutants may cause mild to severe illnesses.
 Wheezing, cough, dry mouth, and limitation in activities due to breathing problems are the most prevalent clinical symptoms of respiratory disease resulted from air pollution.
-Long-term exposure to current ambient PM concentrations may lead to a marked reduction in life expectancy.
+Long-term exposure to current ambient particle matter (PM) concentrations may lead to a marked reduction in life expectancy.
 The increase of cardiopulmonary and lung cancer mortality are the main reasons for the reduction in life expectancy.
-Reduced lung functions in children and adults leading to asthmatic bronchitis and chronic obstructive pulmonary disease (COPD) are also serious diseases which induce lower quality of life and reduced life expectancy.”4
+Reduced lung functions in children and adults leading to asthmatic bronchitis and chronic obstructive pulmonary disease (COPD) are also serious diseases that induce lower quality of life and reduced life expectancy.”4

 Not Only Respiratory Consequences